 FFA develops members’ potential and helps them discover their talent through hands-on experiences, which give members the tools to achieve real-world success.
 Members are future chemists, veterinarians, government officials, entrepreneurs, bankers, international business leaders, teachers and premier professionals in many career fields.

 FFA is an intracurricular student organization for those interested in agriculture and leadership.
 It is one of the three components of agricultural education.
-Today, there are 669,989 FFA members, aged 12-21, in 8,630 chapters in all 50 states, Puerto Rico and the U.S. Virgin Islands.
+Today, 850,823 FFA members, aged 12-21, have 8,995 chapters in all 50 states and Puerto Rico.

 FFA Mission: FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.

 FFA Vision: FFA provides the next generation of leaders who will change the world.

 The Agricultural Education Mission: Agricultural education prepares students for successful careers and a lifetime of informed choices in global agriculture, food, fiber and natural resources systems.